pateljay7/About-Me../README.md

 ### 👨🏻‍💻 &nbsp;About Me
 ## Hi, I am Jay Patel

  🎓 &nbsp;I'm currently Pursuing my Btech in Computer Engineering at the Charusat University.\
  🌱 &nbsp;I'm on track for learning more about Python, React.\
- 👬 I’m looking forward to collaborate on different open-source projects
+ 👬 &nbsp;I’m looking forward to collaborate on different open-source projects.\
  📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1cAjMhyk98fcziUH6AGw_KGpt6h4dlBv7/view?usp=sharing) for more details about me.

-### Hi there 👋

-I am Jay Patel , always learning new things, ready for discussions and making new projects..

 ### Programming Languages 🌐